attrace/homepage/guides/referral-farming/how-it-works.md

 How it works:

-- As a referrer, you can explore the referral farms of different tokens in the app and create your unique referral link for any token of your choosing
+- As a referrer, you can explore the referral farms of different tokens in the app and create your unique referral link for any token you would like to recommend or promote
 - Grab the link and share it with your communities, friends or family
 - You and the buyers you refer will join the referral farm and start earning farming rewards when buyers purchase a token via your referral link
 - You and the referred buyers earn a share of the daily farm rewards based on the value purchased via your referral link